SalmaLoum/readme-generator/README.md

 ## Description

-This utility allows developers to create a professional README file using the command line.
+This utility allows developers to create a professional README file using the command line

 ## Table of Contents